-Figure 5.6: Differential histogram of dark current distribution for the ACA CCD in 1999-Aug and 2008-Sept is the main contributor to star centroiding error, though the effect is substantially reduced by code within the aspect pipeline which detects and removes most warm pixels.
+Figure 5.6: Differential histogram of dark current distribution for the ACA CCD in 1999-Aug and 2009-Oct is the main contributor to star centroiding error, though the effect is substantially reduced by code within the aspect pipeline which detects and removes most warm pixels.

-Currently the fraction of warm CCD pixels is 6% and is increasing linearly at 0.9% per year.
-The impact of this continued radiation damage has been analyzed within a study of ACA lifetime issues .
+Currently the fraction of warm CCD pixels is 7% and is increasing linearly at 0.9% per year.
+The impact of this continued radiation damage has been analyzed within a study of ACA lifetime issues.
 The analysis shows that we expect no significant degradation of X-ray image quality (due to aspect) even in the worst case scenario out to 20 years after launch.
 One key issue is the loss of power margin in the ACA thermoelectric cooler which maintains the CCD at -19 C. It is expected that the CCD temperature at 20 years will be somewhere between -15 C to -18 C, thus increasing the fraction of warm pixels by up to a factor of 65% beyond the simple linear extrapolation.
+Current data and analysis indicate that this increase in the fraction of warm pixels will cause negligible degredation of post-facto image reconstruction and no significant reduction in on-board control margin.